vshulcz/gopass/README.md

 gopass delete [service]
 ```

-You'll be prompted to enter the service name, and the associated entry will be removed from the database.

 ## Uninstalling

 If you ever need to remove the application, simply move to the project repository and run: